J0hn-B/k8s_azure_operators_wp/README.md

 3.) `kubectl get pods -n azureoperator-system`

-   If all good, you must see something like this:

-     NAME                                                READY   STATUS    RESTARTS   AGE
-     azureoperator-controller-manager-5cfd5b7c4c-n9fsv   2/2     Running   0          2d15h

 4.) `kubectl get crds`
-     will show the available custom resource definitions.

-In simple words, you have a k8s custom resource running in your local cluster.
-This custom resource can access your Azure subscription and provision/manage azure resources defined in yaml.

 5.)
 Create a resource group to verify that everything works as expected: